Malinoski/telecon-docnet/docnet-webclient/README.md

 * Create an service to logout, where can be used by all apps

+* Create unit tests, like the samples located in e2e-testes folder

 ## Development

 * Get an Angular template code